whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/More Custom Search Engines.md

 ---

-## More Custom Search Engines
+### More Custom Search Engines

 [5 Right Ways to Measure How Search Is Performing - OpenSource Connections](https://opensourceconnections.com/blog/2020/05/11/5-right-ways-to-measure-search) - Search is a big deal  how else could we navigate the digital age where information overload is the status quo?
-But despite search being omnipresent, it can still...
+But despite search being omnipresent, it can still…

 2022-11-10T17:02:27.000Z